levelupcc/level-up/_pages/you-the-trainer/icebreakers-and-energizers/icebreakers-and-energizers.md

 ## Icebreakers ##

-Icebreakersâ€”as the name impliesâ€”are meant to "break the ice" and are usually fun "getting to know you" games and activities.
+Icebreakers—as the name implies—are meant to "break the ice" and are usually fun "getting to know you" games and activities.
 These help participants become more familiar with each other, get to know one another, and help them feel comfortable in the training space.
 Often, the co-trainers and co-facilitators will illustrate the first steps of the game - or, if training solo, you may choose to work with a willing participant to demonstrate for the rest of the group.

 <br><br>
 **Two Truths and a Lie**